chef-boneyard/inspec-aws-old/docs/resources/aws_iam_access_key.md

 ## Matchers

+This InSpec audit resource has the following special matchers.
 For a full list of available matchers (such as `exist`) please visit our [matchers page](https://www.inspec.io/docs/reference/matchers/).

+### be_active

+The `be_active` matcher tests if the described IAM access key is active

+  it { should be_active }